knissel/voice_assist/README.md

 Say the wake word, then speak your command.
 The assistant will:
 1. Detect the wake word
-2. Record your voice command
+2. Record your voice command (4 seconds)
-3. Transcribe it using Whisper
+3. Transcribe it using Whisper.cpp
-4. Process with Gemini Flash
+4. Process with Gemini Flash Lite
-5. Execute actions or respond verbally
+5. Execute actions or respond verbally with high-quality TTS

+**Recommended for Raspberry Pi** - hands-free operation without keyboard

 ### Push-to-Talk Mode